WHY ARE 90s BASEBALL CARDS WORTHLESS

 This massive surge in printing was not matched by corresponding growth in the number of collectors.
 Most of these new printed cards ended up in the hands of investors and speculators hoping to quickly profit rather than collectors seeking to build lifelong collections.
 Speculation took priority over collecting for enjoyment and the growing attachment to specific athletes and teams that had sustained earlier baseball card markets.

-Read also: I SELL MY BASEBALL CARDS
+Read also: VALUE OF 1975 TOPPS BASEBALL CARDS

 At the same time, new premium and insert cards were introduced featuring autographs, rare parallels, die-cuts and other gimmicks to entice speculators.
 These special cards soaked up much of the available disposable income that formerly supported the broader card market.
 With speculators chasing these premium cards, demand and prices dropped significantly for most straightforward base cards featuring common players.